 Pilot Metropolitan F & Pelikan 4001 Brilliant Black ink in a Canson Art Book Universal sketchbook (The pigment separates a bit into green and purplish gray when water is introduced.)

 This effect becomes especially cool with darker color ink where more of the actual tone of the ink is revealed by watering it down, while the crisp dark lines provide structure.
-I’ve only tested it with a couple of shades so far, but I have a few others I expect to look pretty interesting with this technique.

 Online Vision and Rohrer & Klingner Alt-Bordeaux ink in a Handbook Journal

 I use waterproof fountain pen ink in combination with watercolor, brush pens, and watercolor pencils.
-My current inks of choice are Platinum Carbon black ink, and Super5 Frankfurt gray ink.
+My current inks of choice are Platinum Carbon black ink and Super5 Frankfurt gray ink.
 (I even switched the original ink in my Pentel Pocket brush pen with Platinum Carbon black, since it comes out 3 times cheaper.)

 Pilot Metropolitan F & Platinum Carbon black ink with Van Gogh watercolor in a Hahnemuhle watercolor sketchbook